-To view the units and assessment criteria, please see the Unit tab on our website.
+To view the units and assessment criteria, please click on the unit title hyperlinks within the tables in Appendix 2.

 It is expected that for all practical assessments video/audio recording will take place for showing all learners being assessed in at least one practical activity.